The New World Fellows Program 2015

 - Nine-week, full-time community-based field placement in a non-profit or government agency.

-- Past placements include the Dept. of Probation, Brooklyn Movement Center, and Dept. of Youth and Community Development.
+- Past placements include the Dept. of Probation, Common Justice, New York Peace Institute, and Department of Youth and Community Development.

 - $4000 Stipend.